 General correspondence addressed to Councillors will be answered in the usual manner.

-Councillors will only sign the necessary minimum correspondence during the election period.
-Correspondence relating to significant, sensitive, or controversial matters will be referred to the Chief Executive Officer.
+Councillors will only sign such correspondence during the election period for a general election as is necessary.
+Correspondence relating to significant, sensitive or controversial matters will be referred to the Chief Executive Officer.

 11.8 Politicisation of Council